The California educator's guide to choosing the right teaching credential

 - Visual impairments

-Choose a teaching credential that will drive your career forward
+How to get a teaching credential that will drive your career forward

 If you’re hoping to dedicate your career to teaching, you now know how important it is to consider your long-term teaching credential goals sooner rather than later.
-Getting these details sorted out early on can help ensure you’re setting yourself on the right path to achieve your teaching goals.
+Getting these details sorted out early on can help ensure you’re setting yourself on the right path to achieve your career goals.

 Become a Student

 Have questions about enrollment, degree programs, financial aid, or next steps?